How to Do the Sand Stitch in Crochet

 The crochet sand stitch is a great stitch to learn to showcase yarn colors that are bold and scream for attention!
-The way this unique stitch can be used with color makes it a must-have crochet stitch to learn!
+The way this unique stitch which also is called the moss stitch or granite stitch can be used with color makes it a must-have crochet stitch to learn!

 Read on down to learn how to do the sand stitch in crochet today!